apptainer/apptainer-userdocs/appendix.rst

 packages into the core operating system.
 It is a best practice to supply only the bare essentials such that the ``%post`` section has what it needs to properly complete the build.
-One common package you may want to install when using the ``yum`` build module is YUM or DNF itself.
+One common package you may want to install when using the ``yum`` or ``dnf`` build module is YUM or DNF itself.

 Notes
 -----

-There is a major limitation with using YUM to bootstrap a container.
+There is a major limitation with using YUM/DNF to bootstrap a container.
 The RPM database that exists within the container will be created using the RPM library and Berkeley DB implementation that exists on the host system.
-If the RPM implementation inside the container is not compatible with the RPM database that was used to create the container, RPM and YUM commands inside the container may fail.
+If the RPM implementation inside the container is not compatible with the RPM database that was used to create the container, RPM and YUM/DNF commands inside the container may fail.
 This issue can be easily demonstrated by bootstrapping an older RHEL compatible image by a newer one (e.g. bootstrap a RHEL 8 container from a RHEL 9 host).

-In order to use the ``yum`` build module, you must have ``yum`` installed on your system.
-It may seem counter-intuitive to install YUM on a system that uses a different package manager, but you can do so.
+In order to use the ``yum`` or ``dnf`` build module, you must have ``yum`` or ``dnf`` installed on your system.
+It may seem counter-intuitive to install YUM or DNF on a system that uses a different package manager, but you can do so.
 For instance, on Ubuntu you can install it like so:

 .. code::

-   $ sudo apt-get update && sudo apt-get install yum
+   $ sudo apt-get update && sudo apt-get install dnf

 .. _build-debootstrap: